HopeKenga/grids/README.md

-# grids displays the use of grids in css
+# displays the use of grids in css